Wedding Party Gifts – who to give gifts to on your wedding day

 Best Man

-The best man often plays a key role in keeping everyone organised and doing as they should…as well as, traditionally, being asked to give a speech at the wedding breakfast.
+The best man often plays a key role in keeping everyone organised during the wedding day…as well as, traditionally, being asked to give a speech at the wedding breakfast.
 For some, this can be incredibly daunting.

-Your best man will also no doubt supported the wedding plans, will help the groom to get ready and be on time on the morning of the wedding…as well as throw a fun (but responsible!) stag do.
+Your best man will have also no doubt supported the wedding plans; will help the groom to get ready and be on time on the morning of the wedding…as well as throw a fun (and, hopefully, responsible!) stag do.

-As with your maid of honour, the best man is often a best friend or brother of the groom and a thank you gift can reflect a long-lasting friendship and strong relationship too.
+As with your maid of honour, the best man is often a best friend or close relative of the groom and a wedding party gift and special thank you present can reflect a long-lasting friendship and strong relationship too.

 Ushers and Groomsmen